aernesto/Code---changing-environment/README.md

 SNR
 h = true hazard rate
 alpha, beta = Beta hyperparameters of the prior over h

+# sims_learning_rate/

+Right now, I am running simulations to investigate the effect of feedback on the posterior computed by an ideal-observer.

 # Corresponding author for the scripts
 adrian@math.uh.edu